Mr. Unbelievable: Reception

-Yip Wai Yee of The Straits Times gave Mr. Unbelievable 2 out of 5 stars, attributing it to Chen's portrayal of his teenage character "unconvincing", and that "to milk (the original music video) and drag it into a full-length feature film makes the nonsense go on for far too long".
+Yip Wai Yee of The Straits Times gave the film 2 out of 5 stars, attributing it to Chen's portrayal of his teenage character "unconvincing", and that "to milk (the original music video) and drag it into a full-length feature film makes the nonsense go on for far too long".

 Marcus Goh of Yahoo!
 Movies called it "intentionally cheesy and corny, which works well given the subject matter of the film and the different language mediums it spans".
 At the same time, "it definitely appeals to the older crowd, but there are elements for the younger audience".

-Jocelyn Lee of The New Paper rated Mr. Unbelievable a 2 out of 5, as it "is hindered by a thin plot, and relies on slapstick humour, making it utterly forgettable".
+Jocelyn Lee of The New Paper rated the film a 2 out of 5 stars, as it "is hindered by a thin plot, and relies on slapstick humour, making it utterly forgettable".

 Box office

-Mr. Unbelievable collected $25,000 on its opening day, making it the biggest opener among Singaporean films, excluding Chinese New Year-related films.
+The film collected $25,000 on its opening day, making it the biggest opener among Singaporean films, excluding Chinese New Year films.

-Sequel

-A sequel has been planned to be released in 2016, according to an interview with Chen Tianwen by The New Paper.
-This had been confirmed by both Chen and Ong after Chen's huge breakthrough.